 - There are plenty of cafes and restaurants that have locals enjoy their morning coffees and breakfast.
 Definitely try these cafes and if possible talk to the locals.

-- Meet the locals which are the cute wallabies.
-There are many of them that laze around near the beaches.
-Remember to not attempt to go feed them!
+- Meet the locals like the wallabies.
+Grafton is one of the places to see kangaroos in the wild in Australia.
+There are many of them near the beaches in Grafton that laze around the whole day.
+Do not feed them!

-- There are regional flights between Sydney and Coffs Harbour.
-Note the regional flights are usually expensive so the best way to get to Coffs Harbour is to drive.
+- By Air – There are regional flights between Sydney and Coffs Harbour, and between Sydney and Grafton.
+As the regional flights are limited, they are usually very expensive so the best way to get to Coffs Harbour is to drive.

 - Starting point: Hills beach.

-- Distance: Depends.
-The walk goes up to 60 kilometres and it depends on how long one wants to walk.
-I did only 2.5 kilometres as I was running low on time.
+- Distance: Depends on your preference and interest.
+The walk goes up to 60 kilometres.
+I did only 5 kilometres as I was running low on time.